MeoDT/Linuxutils/README.md

 ## Notes

-For any issues or feature requests, please open an issue in the repository or contact the author.
+For any issues or feature requests, contact the author.

 ---